E-2 Visa (Treaty Investor)

 Family members (spouses and unmarried children under 21) of the principal Treaty Investor E-2 visa holder may obtain derivative status that allows them to live, work and attend school in the US.

-Treaty Investor E-2 visas are generally issued for three years, although some consulates issue the first E-2 visa for two years.
-Extensions are generally unlimited as long as the investment continues, and are often reissued for five additional years at a time.
+Treaty Investor E-2 visas are generally issued for five years at the US consular post in London for UK nationals, although some consulates issue E-2 visas for as little as 6 months, depending on the country of ones nationality, according to the Reciprocity Table.
+Extensions are generally unlimited as long as the investment continues, and are often reissued for five additional years at a time in London, or, again, according to ones nationality and the Reciprocity Table.

 Applicants in the E-2 visa category must have extensive documentation detailing the business plan, the amount of the investment, the nature of the capital, and calculation of jobs to be created.
 A successful E-2 visa application will also demonstrate how the proposed enterprise will benefit the United States.